Royal Russell School: Visits and open areas

-In 2003 Tim Henman opened the school's new sports hall, including two gymnasiums and multiple locker rooms.
+In 2003 Tim Henman opened the school's new sports hall, including two gymnasiums.
 The author Michael Morpurgo opened the Junior School library.
-In 2014 the athlete David Weir opened the new all-weather sports pitches.
+In 2014 the athlete David Weir opened the all-weather sports pitches.
 Other notable visitors include the newsreader Sir Trevor McDonald, the poet Brian Moses and the writer Jeremy Strong.

 Extra-curricular activities

 The school teaches music, drama and art.
 The Drama department have their own drama studios and a purpose-built theatre.
 It regularly holds school plays.
-Old Russellians have participated in events such as the Edinburgh Fringe Festival.
-The music department have facilities including a recording studio and numerous practice rooms.
-The school choir and Barbershop both actively participate far abroad.
+The music department have facilities including a recording studio and practice rooms.
 There are facilities for sports and games, including a large sports hall, gymnasium, indoor swimming pool, tennis courts, and floodlit pitches.
 Other facilities include a prep library, senior library and sixth form study centre and sixth form cafe.
-There is a plentiful range of clubs and societies.
-Full use is made of the estate.
-The school arranges cultural visits, expeditions abroad such as the annual ski trip to the Rocky Mountains, various language department trips, expeditions to the Himalayas and Peru, and the various geography department trips.
-In 2008 the school held a trip for students allowing them to go to Kenya to help Magnet High School for a month.
-Royal Russell School had been helping to donate money to Magnet High School over the past years forming a strong relationship with the Kenyan school.

 Royal Russell School Model United Nations

-The school is greatly involved in the Model United Nations (MUN) encouraging students from year 9 onwards to join.
-The School's MUN holds regular meetings and debates at least once a week on numerous current global issues.
-The school holds an annual four-day international MUN conference in October, and was the first school in Britain to host one, first holding a Model United Nations conference in 1981.
-Students at the school play a significant role in the conference they form the group of Officers that run the conference.
-It attracts schools from as far away as Japan and California with up to 500 delegates attending.
-The School's MUN participates in the largest conference in the world, The Hague international Model United Nations conference every year and is affiliated to them.
-The schools MUN attends conferences at St Andrew's College MUN (Dublin), Haileybury MUN (Hertfordshire), The Hague MUN (Hague-THIMUN), Benenden MUN (Kent) and Reigate Grammar MUN (Reigate) to name a few.
+The school is involved in the Model United Nations (MUN) encouraging students from year 9 onwards to join.
+The School's MUN holds regular meetings and debates at least once a week on global issues.
+The school holds an annual four-day international MUN conference in October; it first held a Model United Nations conference in 1981.